unswexplains/unswexplains.github.io/690d88b68527/content.md

 # Which variable for which position?

 It doesn't matter which variable you map to the horizontal position of a point, and which you map to the vertical position.
-It doesn't effect any pattern there might be in the points - it just changes their overall orientation.
+It doesn't affect any pattern there might be in the points - it just changes their overall orientation.
 Try it for yourself, to see what difference it makes to the visualisation above:

 <label onclick="withline.update({chart: {inverted: false}})"><input type="radio" name="withline" checked/>Map diameter to the horizontal position</label>
 <label onclick="withline.update({chart: {inverted: true}, xAxis: {reversed: false}})"><input type="radio" name="withline" />Map diameter to the vertical position</label>

-That said, sometimes one of the mappings is more natural.
+That said, sometimes one mapping is more natural.
 If we suspect that one variable might be causing the other, for example, then it's often more natural to map the causing variable to the horizontal position, and the other variable to the vertical position.
 This is the case in the example above: if there's any causal relationship between the diameter of a planet and its number of moons, then it's the diameter that causally influences the number of moons, not the other way around.
 Because of this, you might find it more natural to map diameter to the horizontal position.
 Is that what you found?

 This is not a hard-and-fast rule.
 Sometimes it's more natural to ignore direction of causation.
 Time variables, for example, are usually best mapped to the horizontal position, regardless of any causation there might be - we're used to thinking of time as flowing from left to right, rather than up or down.
 Similarly, altitude is usually best mapped to the vertical position, to match physical reality.

 To illustrate this point about altitude, here's a scatter plot of the temperature of the Earth's atmosphere at various altitudes.
 (Actually, it's a line plot - the visualisation is more effective if we join the points with lines.)
 You can use the options to try both orientations.
 Do you agree that mapping altitude to the vertical position is more natural than mapping it to the horizontal position?
-This is despite any causation there might be, which would be altitude causally influencing temperature, rather than vice-versa.
+This is despite any causation there might be, which would be altitude causally influencing temperature, rather than vice versa.

 <div id="temps"></div>
 <script>